 Just emerging from the fog of jet-lag, the speaking tour began.
 On our first Sunday, Eric preached at Foothill Covenant in Los Altos; on Wednesday, Karyn spoke at a women's luncheon at Neighborhood Church in Castro Valley, and both shared with a small group from First Covenant Church in Oakland that same night (lower picture).
 Needless to say, we've been busy!

 We sincerely appreciate the opportunities to share our work in Guam at PIU, and cherish the relationships we've been able to re-kindle back in the Golden State.
 We also cherish your on-going support in prayer as we continue to maneuver through the State.
-This Sunday, Eric preaches at Clayton Community Church, and then we're off to finally see our son in Santa Barbara, Eric's parents in San Luis Obispo, a
+This Sunday, Eric preaches at Clayton Community Church, and then we're off to finally see our son in Santa Barbara, Eric's parents in San Luis Obispo, and Eric's brother's family in Santa Barbara.
+There's not been much rest!

 Oh yeah, about the rest of the family.
 Christian isn't around much since he spends most of his time running from cousin-to-cousin's house and then off catching up with old friends.
 In the meantime, we managed to corral him to help us do some work on our house.
 The girls spend their day with their baby goat, Napoleon, and the afternoon with their cousin, Austin.
 They are having a ball!